SARATH THARAYILST

 Return to the original reasons you aligned with the political movement.
 Usually, these were genuinely positive: concern for justice, fear of corruption, love of community, desire to protect something real.
 Write them down specifically.
 Then compare those original motivations to what the movement currently demands of you.

 When you identify the gap between what you originally cared about and what you are now being asked to do or believe, cognitive dissonance has positive work to do.
-Rather than resolving the dissonance by rationalizing the contradiction (the captured person's default response), resolve it by returning to the original values and measuring the movement against them honestly.
+Rather than resolving the dissonance by rationalizing the contradiction, which is the captured person's default response, resolve it by returning to the original values and measuring the movement against them honestly.

 Overcoming Confirmation Bias